tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 `Fold` to turn the final sequence into a plain list).

 Now, the astute reader will notice we left `streaming` aside.
 Let's get back to it.
-Let's use as an input the classical
+Let's use as an input the classic
 [Titanic dataset](https://github.com/caesar0301/awesome-public-datasets/blob/master/Datasets/titanic.csv.zip):

 ```csv